Integrate necessary IoT sensors in smart residential buildings to improve security, maintenance and comfort of residents

 1. Security & Surveillance Sensors (Click for detailed information)

-• Vibration Sensors – Detect tampering, break-ins, or structural issues.
+• Vibration Sensors – Identify structural issues.

 2. Environmental Sensors (Click for detailed information)